databrickslabs/splunk-integration/app/README.md

 * Updated the Add-on to include new roles for Databricks Admin and Databricks User.
 * Implemented custom encryption module.
 * Added support for creation of multiple accounts.
-* Updated the user-agent to include logged in user.

 # RELEASE NOTES VERSION 1.1.0
 * Added support for authentication through Azure Active Directory for Azure Databricks instance.